Iskarioti/Iskarioti/README.md

 ---

-Experienced systems engineer with expertise in software design, architecture, development, and security.
-Focused on DevSecOps practices.
-Let's connect for innovative opportunities!
+Expertise in systems design, architecture, application development, and security engineering.
+Specialises in implementing DevSecOps practices that integrate security, automation, and operational excellence throughout the software development lifecycle.